In Case Of Emergency

 - Supply of any medications which your pet may need (rotated regularly).

-- Proper identification for your cat is also critical.
+- Proper identification of your cat is also critical.
 We advise microchipping all pets, but a tag with your name and contact info as well as that of your veterinarian is also important

 While disasters usually take us unaware, a little preparation goes a long way.